defi-wonderland/EBO-core/README.md

 # EBO - Epoch Block Oracle

+> [!CAUTION]
-⚠️ The code has not been audited yet, tread with caution.
+> The code has not been audited yet, tread with caution.

 ## Overview